-Marie Thérèse was born in June of 1699 in Paris, the first child of Pierre Rodet, a valet de chambre, and Angelique Thérèse Chemineau, the daughter of a Parisian banker.
-Tragedy struck when Marie Thérèse’s mother died giving birth to her second child, a son.
-Soon after, Marie Thérèse and her brother were taken to live with their grandmother on the rue Saint-Honoré.
+Marie Thérèse was born in Paris in June 1699, the first child of Pierre Rodet, a valet de chambre, and Angelique Thérèse Chemineau, the daughter of a Parisian banker.
+Not long after Marie Thérèse’s mother died giving birth to her second child, a son, Marie Thérèse and her brother were taken to live with their grandmother on the rue Saint-Honoré.

-As if she hadn’t already experienced enough tragédie, when Marie Thérèse was 13, an arrangement was made for her to marry a 49-year-old widower named Francois Geoffrin.
-Monsieur Geoffrin was a colonel in the National Guard, a prominent director in the Saint-Gobain Venetian mirror company and rather financially endowed.
+As if she hadn’t already experienced enough tragédie, when Marie Thérèse was 13, an arrangement was made for her to marry Francois Geoffrin, a 49-year-old widower.
+Monsieur Geoffrin was a colonel in the National Guard, a prominent director in the Saint-Gobain Venetian mirror company, and rather financially endowed.
 Apparently, he married quite well on his first matrimonial go-round.
-Anyway, as you can imagine, there was very little rapport between the two, but they did manage to have two children together.
+There was little rapport between the two, but they did manage to have two children together.

 It was not until Marie Thérèse was in her thirties—after years spent attending Madame de Tencin’s salon—that our brainy and intellectually curious gal was inspired to create a salon of her own.
-She did so with the full support of her mentor, Madame de Tencin, but decided to change things up a bit.
-Marie Thérèse decided to cater her salon to a more philosophical “in” crowd and hold two salons per week – one on Mondays for artists like François Boucher, Maurice-Quentin de La Tour, and Jean-Baptiste Greuze, and one on Wednesdays, for writers like Voltaire, Diderot, and Montesquieu.
+She did so with the full support of her mentor, Madame de Tencin, but decided to change things up a bit by catering her salon to a more philosophical “in crowd” and holding two salons per week, one on Mondays for artists, like François Boucher, Maurice-Quentin de La Tour, and Jean-Baptiste Greuze, and one on Wednesdays for writers, like Voltaire, Diderot, and Montesquieu.
 She also opted to serve dinner at one o’clock in the afternoon so the full day could be dedicated to discussion.
-Clearly, our gal meant business.
+Clearly, she meant business.

 A painting depicting The Republic of Letters

 Madame Geoffrin’s salon grew quickly and became the basis for the Republic of Letters, a community of scholars and literary figures that stretched across national boundaries.
-While she was revered by most in Paris and beyond—no foreign minister or person of note arriving in Paris failed to call on her in the hope of receiving an invitation to her salon – she had her foes.
-Enter the aristocratic and educated Marquise du Deffand who considered Marie Thérèse a rival and took every occasion to snub her gal and remind others of her ignoble upbringing.
+While she was revered by most in Paris and beyond—no foreign minister or person of note arriving in Paris failed to call on her in the hope of receiving an invitation to her salon, she had her foes.
+Enter the aristocratic and educated Marquise du Deffand, who considered Marie Thérèse a rival and took every occasion to snub her and remind others of her ignoble upbringing.